 The film, produced by Unicorn Productions in association with WTVS Detroit, chronicles the construction of the fictional castle of Aberwyvern under the supervision of its owner, Lord Kevin le Strange (voice of Ronald Baddiley), and master carpenter James of Babbington (voice of BRIAN BLESSED), and the extremes the Welsh, led by Prince Dafydd (voice of Ellis Jones), went to, ultimately to no avail, in their attempt to thwart the English invasion of their territory.
-In the live-action wrap-around sequences, Macaulay and British actress Sarah Bullen explore the real-life castles that served as Macaulay's inspiration for the setting of his story.
+In the live-action wrap-around sequences, Macaulay and Welsh actress Sarah Bullen explore the real-life castles that served as Macaulay's inspiration for the setting of his story.
 A standalone version featuring only the animated sequences was also made available.

 Both the animated and live-action sequences go out of their way to show how castles functioned defensively, especially in times of war.
 This would eventually be followed by Cathedral in 1986, Pyramid in 1989, Roman City in 1994, and Mill Times in 2002.

 Original production funding was provided by the National Endowment for the Humanities, the Arthur Vining Davis Foundations, and the Jacob and Charlotte Lehrman Foundation.
 Additional funding for the 1994 rebroadcast was provided by the Corporation for Public Broadcasting and public television viewers.